We are committed to making National Library of Scotland websites as easy to use for as many people as possible.

 Enforcement procedure

-The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the 'accessibility regulations').
-If you are not happy with how we respond to your complaint please contact the Equality Advisory and Support Service (EASS) direct.
+The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).